wborgwedel/baby-tools-shop/README.md

 1. **Create `.env` file with environment variables**

+    > [!IMPORTANT]
-    Before running the container, create a `.env` file in the project root directory.
+    > There is an `.env.example` file in the project root directory.
+    > This file is used to define environment variables required for superuser creation and Django settings.
+    > You can use it as a template for your own `.env` file.
+    > Make sure to remove the `.example` extension from the file name and replace the placeholder values with your own.

     This file is used to define environment variables required for superuser creation.

     Example `.env` file: